bamos/bamos.github.io/_posts/2014-07-28-adobe-internship.md

 in San Jose this summer, and I am writing this post to talk about my experiences.

 <center><img width="65%" src="/data/2014-07-28/adobe.jpg"/></center>

-## Background
-I'm entering Carnegie Mellon's Computer Science PhD program in August to study distributed and mobile systems.
-I also strongly support open source software and maintain an [active GitHub portfolio][bamos-github].
-I balance my work between research and advanced development to contribute to theory and open source projects.

-I first heard about Adobe Research when I saw open source projects on the [Adobe Research GitHub][adobe-research-github] last December.
-The combination of research theory with open source technology made me interested in working with Adobe Research.
-I emailed a prominent contributer to the projects regarding summer internships and he said he was looking for interns.
-After talking on the phone with him, he put me in contact with the HR department and I officially signed on as an intern with him!

 ## Internship Project
 Adobe provides marketing technology to process large amounts of data